Martin Luther King Jr. International Chapel

 To fulfill these varied requirements, Morehouse College called upon the Wicks Organ Company through Mr. Arthur Schlueter of Atlanta, to do the construction and installation.
 The Wicks Organ Company is located in Highland, Michigan.
 Charles Mosely of Houston, Texas, directed the tonal design and construction to ensure an instrument suited to its particular mission.

 The resulting instrument is striking, both visually and aurally.
-The façade, which measures thirty-eight feet in width, features an exposed 32’ Principal and copper 8’ Trumpet en Chamade, the lower notes of which are hooded.
-The tonal design of the organ can be described as “American Classic,” with French flavor as well as nomenclature.
-At the time of the instrument’s completion, it was one of the largest organs in the South, and second largest in Atlanta.
-The Wicks Organ was featured at the 1992 National Convention of the American Guild of Organists during its Opening Convocation.
+The façade, which measures 38 feet in width, features an exposed 32’ Principal and copper 8’ Trumpet en Chamade, the lower notes of which are hooded.
+The tonal design of the organ can be described as "American Classic," with French flavor as well as nomenclature.
+At the time of the instrument’s completion, it was one of the largest organs in the South, and the second largest in Atlanta.
+The Wicks Organ was featured at the 1992 National Convention of the American Guild of Organists during its opening convocation.